TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          The content is parsed for pairs of curly braces.
-The content of the curly braces is of the type getText and is substituted with the result of getText.
+The content of the curly braces is of the type :ref:`data-type-gettext` and is substituted with the result of :ref:`data-type-gettext`.

          **Example:** ::